 To find room in life for the things that really matter, we often have to remove the things that don’t.
-So, I’m hoping you’ll join me and resolve to do less this year and make room in your life for the things that you love.
+So, I’m hoping you’ll join me and resolve to do less this year.
+Instead, make room in your life for the things that you love.
 Here’s where to start:

 Resolve to Worry Less

-Look at each issue you’re facing and ask: Can I do anything, within reason, to prepare for or prevent what I’m worrying about?
+Look at each issue you’re facing.
+Then ask: Can I do anything, within reason, to prepare for or prevent what I’m worrying about?
 If so, get to work.

-For example, perhaps you have a nagging feeling every time that Grandma babysits because she hasn’t been trained to recognize the symptoms of anaphylaxis and to use the EpiPen auto-injector.
+For example, perhaps you have a nagging feeling every time that Grandma babysits because she hasn’t been trained to recognize the symptoms of anaphylaxis and to use an epinephrine auto-injector.
 You can resolve to immediately take steps to address these issues.

 However if you have trained Grandma, she has your child’s safe snacks and she knows how to use the epinephrine auto-injector, then you need to let go.
 Literally, get out and do something to distract yourself or better yet, do something for someone else.
 When we worry, we’re focused in, on ourselves.
 Doing something for someone else puts our focus on them.